Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Search of heavy gauge bosons ( )

-The second method for the search of $W^{'}$ is indirect method.
-Standard model W can be replaced by $W^{'}$ in some decay process like muon decay to set a limit on its mass to study.
-Fig.3 gives a diagrammatic scheme for muon decay.
-The standard model W can be replaced in this process with heavy charged gauge boson. \\
+The second method for the search of $W^{'}$ is the indirect method.
+The Standard Model $W$ can be replaced by $W^{'}$ in some decay process like muon decay to set a limit on its mass for study.
+Figure~\ref{fig3} presents a schemetic view of muon decay in which the SM $W$ can be replaced in this process with the heavy charged gauge boson.\\